| - | - | Which Way Is Up? | - | - |

 rooms there are 8x6 = 48

-different floors!!
-Each floor is essentially a different room since
+Each floor is essentially

-you can?t necessarily get
+you can't necessarily get

 to